 He looked out the window again.
-“Phillips,” he said more quietly but grimly, “can you imagine what would happen if this gets out?
+“Phillips,” his voice quieter but grim, “can you imagine what would happen if this gets out?
 I can see the headline in the National Enquirer now: ‘Spooks spooked by old lady spook.’
 We’d be the laughingstocks of the intelligence world.
 The Soviets would lose all respect for us.
 The Chinese.
 Not to mention the president.”

 The Chief swiveled his chair around and faced him.

 “So, Phillips, I am not going to explain this to the president.
 We’ve made arrangements for this operation to be exposed in a different, more understandable way.
 An obscure magazine in the Middle East will publish something, which will be picked up and broadcast more widely.
 I think we can keep the lid on after that, but it won’t be easy.”